DeWitt High School

 Taken by Dennis Downey

 The DeWitt school system began in 1836 and evolved over the years to the point that two years of high school were taught in the late 1890’s.
-A new building was built in 1911 after a fire, and the new school contained a gymnasium on the second floor.
+A new building was built in 1911 after a fire destroyed the original school building.
+The new school contained a gymnasium on the second floor.
 DeWitt students then went to nearby Weldon for grades 11 & 12 to receive their diplomas.
-A reorganization of school districts all over the state took place in the mid-1940’s and changed that when DeWitt decided to annex the school into the Clinton School System.
+It is not certain when the DeWitt High School was deactivated.
+It was difficult to find any mention of DeWitt High School after the 19-teens.
+However, a reorganization of school districts all over the state took place in Illinois in the mid-1940’s.
+It was decided at some point between the mid-19-teens and 1947 that DeWitt’s high school students would attend all four years in nearby Clinton.
+It is most likely that DeWitt stopped offering high school courses in approximately 1915.

 DeWitt High School Quick Facts